Mesh Router Exchange Protocol (MREP)

 The Mesh Router Exchange Protocol specifies different mechanisms for multiple routers to communicate with each other in order to facilitate the flow of messages across a shared network.

-A client application can register as many addresses as it needs.
+Simultaneously an Irdest router MUST allow connections from client applications, which can register addresses on the network.
+A client application can register as many addresses as it needs or wants.
 From a network perspective the relationship between an address and a device can't necessarily be proven.

 The terms "Address" and "Id" may be used interchangeably in this specification draft.